rishab-273/Recipe-project/README.md

 # Recipe-project
 Technologies Used:
-HTML, CSS, JavaScript
+* HTML, CSS,

-LocalStorage (for saving recipes locally)
+* LocalStorage (for saving recipes locally)

-Responsive design for desktop
+* Responsive design for desktop

 🚀 How to Use:
-Clone the repository
+* Clone the repository

-Open index.html in your browser
+* Open index.html in your browser

-Start adding your favorite recipes!
+* Start adding your favorite recipes!